stcarrez/ada-util/README.md

   - Add support to indent XML output streams
   - New package Util.Files.Rolling to provide a rolling file manager
   - New package Util.Beans.Objects.Iterators to easily iterate over objects
-  - Add a new log appender to support rolling log files
+  - Add a new log appender to support rolling log files with size and time based policies
   - New operation Util.Files.Delete_Tree to delete a directory tree and work arround for GNAT bug gcc/63222 and gcc/56055
   - New operation Util.Files.Realpath to find the canonicalized absolute path of a file